Cooked Shrimp Safety 101: How to Know It’s Still Fresh

 Smell

-Fresh shrimp smells like it was just caught!
-You can smell the salty ocean.
-It shouldn’t have a fishy or sulphuric smell at all.
+Fresh shrimp smells like the ocean: clean and salty.
+It shouldn’t smell fishy or like sulfur at all.

 HOW TO TELL IF SHRIMP IS BAD